abhisheks008/DL-Simplified/Facial Keypoint Detection using DL/README.md

 - Images were loaded using keras.utils and normalized to the range 0 to 1.

 - Labels were used to lock onto features for each image.

+- Features have been normalized using a MinMaxScaler.

 - Images were resized to a fixed size of 96X96 pixels.